AbdullahTaher93/CCMYproject/docs/hito4.md

-Finally, now we can deploy our project on the new our virtual machine so we can do that in a same way as in the [previous milestone](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito3.md),we have to [Install](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04) Ansible on Ubuntu 18.4 LTS, now we can ping our machine after edit hosts file with ansible_host, ansible_user that it is located in the
+Finally, now we can deploy our project on the new our virtual machine so we can do that in a same way as in the [previous milestone](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito3.md), so, we have to [Install](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04) Ansible on Ubuntu 18.4 LTS, then we can ping our VM after edit hosts file with ansible_host and ansible_user that file is located in the
 --/etc/ansible/hosts-- and the result will be:

 ![Computación nube](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/image/testwithansible1.jpg)